SwapnilChoudhary/Javascript-Basics/README.md

 Polymorphism: Polymorphism is one of the core concepts of object-oriented programming languages.
 Polymorphism means the same function with different signatures is called many times.
 In real life, for example, a boy at the same time may be a student, a class monitor, etc. So a boy can perform different operations at the same time.
 Polymorphism can be achieved by method overriding and method overloading

-JavaScript is best known for web page development but it is also used in a variety of non-browser environments.